 Orders can also be made for roads in special areas of the countryside (e.g. National Parks) for the purpose of conserving or enhancing the natural beauty of the area.
-TROs can also be implemented to allow for improved access to recreational opportunities or to provide for the study of nature.
-Similar orders in London may be made for a slightly wider range of purposes.
+Additionally, Orders can be implemented to allow for improved access to recreational opportunities or to provide for the study of nature.

-What effect can a TRO have on pedestrian and vehicular access?
+What effect can an Order have on pedestrian and vehicular access?

-A TRO must not have the effect of preventing pedestrian access at any time, or preventing vehicular access for more than eight hours in 24 to premises on or adjacent to the road.
-However, this restriction does not apply if the local authority state in the order that they require vehicular access to be limited for more than eight hours in 24.
-In these cases the agreement of the Secretary of State is usually required.
+An Order must not have the effect of preventing pedestrian access at any time, or preventing vehicular access for more than eight hours in 24 to premises on or adjacent to the road.
+However, this restriction does not apply if the local authority states in the Order that they require vehicular access to be limited for more than eight hours in 24.
+In these cases, the agreement of the Secretary of State is usually required.

-What must a local authority do prior to implementing a TRO?
+What must a local authority do prior to implementing an Order?

-Permanent TROs are subject to The Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
-These impose various legal requirements prior to making an order, including:
+Permanent Orders are subject to LATO and LATO-S regulations (see above).
+These impose various legal requirements prior to making an Order, for example:

 - allowing potential objectors 21 days to make representations;

-- taking other steps the authority may consider appropriate for ensuring adequate publicity is given to persons likely to be affected by any provision in the order, which may include roadside notices and delivery of letters to premises; and
+- taking other steps the authority may consider appropriate for ensuring adequate publicity is given to persons likely to be affected by any provision in the order (including roadside notices and delivery of letters to premises); and

-Who needs to be consulted before a TRO is implemented?
+Who needs to be consulted before an Order is implemented?

-Any person may object to a TRO.
-The traffic authority is obliged to consider such objections (and, if a public inquiry is held, the Inspector's recommendations) before deciding whether or not to make the order.
+Any person may object to an Order.
+The traffic authority is obliged to consider objections (and, if a public inquiry is held, the Inspector's recommendations) before deciding whether or not to make the Order.